Avanade/university-partnering/ucl/projects.md

 # EmTech University Partnering with UCL

-The Emerging Technology team at Avanade partners with UCL via the Industry Exchange network, and Dr Dean Mohamedally.
+The Emerging Technology team at Avanade partners with UCL via the Industry Exchange network [(UCL IXN)](https://www.ucl.ac.uk/computer-science/collaborate/ucl-industry-exchange-network-ucl-ixn), and Dr Dean Mohamedally.

 The projects we work on with UCL relate to our [Avanade Trendlines](https://www.avanade.com/en/thinking/research-and-insights/trendlines).